tonethar/IGME-330-Master/notes/mapbox-intro.md

 # Mapbox Intro

-- A "more free" alternative to google maps is Mapbox - let's check it out.
+- An alternative to google maps is Mapbox - let's check it out.

 ## I. Get Started